mui/mui-x/docs/data/data-grid/editing/editing.md

 ];
 ```

-In the other hand, a value setter customizes how the row is updated with the new value.
+On the other hand, a value setter customizes how the row is updated with the new value.
 If you are already using a `valueGetter` to extract the value from a nested object, then the `valueSetter` will do the inverse task.
-To define a value setter, pass a function to the `valueSetter` property in the column definition.
+To do so, use the `valueSetter` property of the column definition.
 It will be called with an object containing the new value to be saved and the row where this value belongs to.

 ```tsx